I'm a full-stack software engineer who builds and contributes to microservices, websites, and platforms,

 I'm a 4th year CS student at BYU, and will graduate in December 2019.
 During school, I'm a (part-time) software engineer at Instructure, working on services and underlying platforms that helps Canvas run a little bit easier and a little more secure.
 The services that I take responsibility for deliver millions of events a day to internal and external customers.

-For the past two summers, I worked for Instructure as a software engineer intern.
+Over two summers, I worked for Instructure as a software engineer intern.
 My team and I rolled out two new services to our users built on AWS's Kinesis and S3.
-I loved the exposure to new technology!
-I've also worked on BYU's custom LMS (Learning Management System), where I got my first taste of real web development - I pored over a massive code base, wrangled existing code, and built a website from scratch.
+I loved the exposure to new technology, and felt privileged to start the groundwork on a service and then be part of releasing it the year after.

-When I'm not coding or in class or teaching English to crazy Russian kids, I'm usually reading whatever I can get my hands on.
+When I'm not coding or in class, I'm usually reading whatever I can get my hands on.
 I'll read any genre, though I love sci-fi, fantasy, and adventure fiction.
 I love absolutely everything about Star Wars and could spend hours raving about the story, the drama, the music, the movies, the shows, the books, and everything else.
 I'm a 4-year member of the BYU Men's Chorus, the largest and greatest collegiate men's chorus there is.
 I also enjoy playing the organ, though I don't pretend to be very good.

 I spent a semester abroad with my wife, as volunteers teaching English in Russia.
 It was an amazing adventure and we loved getting to know the kids we taught and exploring the history and sights of Russia and Europe!